Physical Activity for Schools

 - The PLAY Games handbook features fun and active games that PLAY Student Leaders will implement on the playground after the training session, putting their new skills into practice

 York Region Public Health’s PLAY program links to elementary school curriculum expectations and supports the development of positive climates for learning in the York Region District School Board and the York Catholic District School Board.

-The annual spring pause to PLAY Challenge encourages students to put their TVs, gaming devices, smartphones, tablets and computers on “pause” for one full week and become more physically active through play.
+The annual Spring Pause to Play Challenge encourages students to put their TVs, gaming devices, smartphones, tablets and computers on “pause” for one full week and be more physically active through playing outside.
 Parents can also join in with their kids at home!

 - Pause to Play Student Activity Log Version A (Grades 4 to 8)

 - Student Activity Log Version B (Kindergarten to Grade 3)

 - Support Your Teens with Mindful Screen Time

 For more information on the Pause to Play Challenge, please email York Region Public Health School Services at @email

 Physical Activity Guidelines